-To add times, deselect the "All day" check box under the "Meeting" tab.
+To add times, deselect the "All day" check box under the "General" tab when editing an event.
 Then click on the "manage event times" button.

 A pop up will appear where you can enter one or more event times.
 For example, if the event is a worship service, you can enter each service time here.
 You can click on the plus or minus buttons at the end of a row to add or delete that row respectively.
 The following fields are available: